nervous-systems/hildebrand/README.md

 ## License

-eulalie is free and unencumbered public domain software.
+hildebrand is free and unencumbered public domain software.
 For more information, see http://unlicense.org/ or the accompanying UNLICENSE file.